MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connector-groups.md

 ### Sites with multiple interconnected datacenters

-Large organizations have interconnected datacenters and you want to keep as much traffic within a specific datacenter as possible because cross-datacenter links are expensive and slow.
-You can deploy connectors in each datacenter to serve only the applications that reside within the datacenter.
+Large organizations use multiple datacenters.
+You want to keep as much traffic within a specific datacenter as possible because cross-datacenter links are expensive and slow.
+You deploy connectors in each datacenter to serve only the applications that reside within the datacenter.
 This approach minimizes cross-datacenter links and provides an entirely transparent experience to your users.

 ### Applications installed on isolated networks